Akira

 (2007): 283–344. arXiv:math-ph/0510093.

-points for spread-out self-avoiding walk, percolation and the contact process
+self-avoiding walk, percolation and the contact process above the upper

 Akira Sakai.
 Mean-field behavior